 Making decisions in the midst of grief is quite challenging, and when a loved one dies, there are so many decisions to make facing those who love and care for you.
 One of the best ways to care for your family and loved ones is to make your plans and share them with your family before the time comes for them to make those decisions for you.
 Those details include:

-The liturgy for the dead is an Easter liturgy.
+The Liturgy for the Dead (the funeral service in the Episcopal tradition) is an Easter liturgy.
 It finds all its meaning in the resurrection.
 Because Jesus was raised from the dead, we too, shall be raised.

 The liturgy, therefore, is characterized by joy, in the certainty that “neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, not height, nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.”